-The ‘.uk’ domain name has been around for a little while now.
-It was introduced as far back as June 2014 as a compacted replacement for the more common ‘.co.uk’.
-Although it has been around for a while, it is only now, nearly 4 years later, that this abbreviated domain name is becoming widely implemented.
+If you’re an internet user, then you will have noticed that the ‘.uk’ domain name has been around for a while now.
+It was introduced around June 2014 as a compacted replacement for the more common ‘.co.uk’.
+This abbreviated name quickly became incredibly popular and was widely implemented across well-known websites.
 When companies like the BBC are moving over to ‘.uk’, you know it’s here to stay!
-It’s time to grab your ‘.uk’ domain.
+That’s why this blog is going to outline the reasons why it’s time to grab your ‘.uk’ domain.

 Why was ‘.uk’ introduced in the first place?
-Well, apart from it being shorter, and therefore a bit quicker to type, the main reason for it’s introduction was to bring us in line with what other countries were doing.
+In addition to being shorter and faster to type, its introduction aimed to bring us in line with other countries.
 France, for example, use ‘.fr’ and Ireland use ‘.ir’.
-But regardless of the domains origin, the fact is ‘.uk’ is now being widely used by low and high-profile companies alike, don’t get left behind!
+Each country began using domains to represent where their website was originating from.
+It became a stamp of identity and representation across the globe.
+Regardless of its origin, the fact is that ‘.uk’ is now being widely used by low and high-profile companies alike.
+So it’s important that you don’t get left behind!